Colin Kaepernick — a man I believe is well-intentioned.

 Kaepernick agrees with Newberry’s assessment of the unfair NFL — he’s suing the league, and he may try to subpoena the President of the United States (read here).

-And while Kaepernick has no right to play, football fans have the right to stay at home — or change the channel — if players disrespect the National Anthem.
+It seems to me everyone in the situation can express their opinions, and that’s fair.
+Football fans have the right to stay home — or change the channel — if players, in their view, disrespect the National Anthem.
 Oh — and if they wear socks portraying police officers as pigs.

 Find all my RedState work here.